Transfer – To move from one place to another. Sounds pretty simple right? Not when it comes to social housing it ain’t.

 One form in particular, is called the “Mutual Exchange Supplement”.
 This gives you the option of having your property listed on the mutual exchange register which allows for housing tenants to swap their properties.

-However, Communities and Justice do not always actively monitor this register so you are best to take a proactive approach and advertise your property swap on services such as “Gumtree”.
+This register is not always actively monitored so you could take a proactive approach and advertise your property swap on services such as “Gumtree”.
 There is even a dedicated website for existing public housing tenants www.ourhouseswap.com.au.

 The evidence required for a transfer includes the usual forms, i.e. updated bank statements, current medical assessment etc. Other evidence required will be in line with your reason for transfer such as evidence of employment offer, housing statement from a family member detailing the type of support you will be able to provide and of course NSW Police event numbers depending on your situation.

 Before you start packing your belongings and organising your farewell to the neighbourhood party, understand that the time from application to moving can literally take months.
-Communities and Justice consider that as you are housed, priority for assessment and offer is understandably given to those at risk of or experiencing homelessness.
+The department consider that as you are housed, priority for assessment and offer is understandably given to those at risk of or experiencing homelessness.